davidrihtarsic/myLinuxNotes/myLinuxNotes.md

 ## Presentation
 [Presentation as Simon Sink would do...](https://www.youtube.com/watch?v=e80BbX05D7Y)

-What do we want to do
+What do we want to do to have good presentation...

 1. Start with the story - kot neka metafora, kar jim hočeš povedati...
 2. spirit of giving - publiki moraš nekaj dat (idejo, nekaj open source,) za kar ne rabiš nič v zameno)